naiquevin/blog-src/content/pages/code.md

 I have been writing computer programs professionally since 2009.
 I consider myself lucky to be doing what I am passionate about.
-I am pretty much a polyglot having worked with multiple languages such as Python, Clojure, Javascript, Java, PHP.
+I am pretty much a polyglot having worked with multiple languages.
 Currently it's primarily Clojure and Python at Helpshift.

 Besides work, I like working on side projects in my free time.
 The code is open source and can be found on